AdaCore/learn/content/labs/intro-to-ada/chapters/modular_programming.rst

         #.
 Procedure :ada:`Display_Operations` must use of the functions from
            the :ada:`Operations` package as indicated by the template in the code below.

+**Remarks**:

+    #.
+The goal of this exercise is to create the :ada:`Operations` and
+       :ada:`Operations_Test` packages.

+        #.
+As for the previous exercise, :ada:`Operations` and
+           :ada:`Operations_Test` are declared as procedures in the code below.

+            - Therefore, we need to *convert* them into a real packages.

+        #.
+You have to modify the procedure declarations and implementations in
+           the code below, so that they become package specifications and package bodies.

 .. code:: ada lab=Modular_Programming.Operations